 - java.util.Properties

-We can say that above four are spring collection types.
+We can say that the above four are spring collection types.
 Apart from those four types, we can not implement any collection type in spring.

 Spring Collection List Example :

-If the dependency type is java.util.List, then in spring configuration file we should configure the List type with <list> tag.
+If the dependency type is java.util.List, then in spring configuration file we should configure the List type with <list>

 Below is the example for Lists contains normal properties and Object types.